 You have a decision to make.
 You can choose to do nothing and to incur all of the expenses related to your injuries, even though your injuries were someone else’s fault.
 Alternatively, you can schedule a free consultation with an experienced Wisconsin personal injury lawyer and you can find out more about your rights and about how to protect your recovery.
 There is no risk involved in hiring a lawyer—not only is the consultation free, but our lawyers are not paid unless you make a financial recovery.

 The Wisconsin personal injury attorneys at Hupy and Abraham are here to help you every step of the way.
 When you work with us, there is no guesswork and there are no unanswered questions.
 Instead, you will be given all of the information that you need to plan for your future, and you will be assured that an experienced lawyer is working hard to get you the full and fair recovery that you deserve.
-Call or text 1-800-800-5678, or reach out to us via this website any time—24/7/365—to schedule your free, no-obligation consultation.
+Contact us online or call us directly at 1-800-800-5678 to schedule your free, no-obligation consultation.